Attil

 Attil (عتيل) is a Palestinian town in the Tulkarm Governorate in the eastern West Bank, 12 km northeast of Tulkarm.
 Attil is the connection point between the other villages and Tulkarm.
 It is bordered by Illar to the east; Baqa ash-Sharqiyya to the north; The Green Line to the west; and Deir al-Ghusun to the south.
 Mountains surrounding the town include the Nabhan, Aboora, Asad, and Shehadeh mountains.
 Attil has an elevation of 100 m above Sea level, and an area of 7.337 km2.

+Etymology

+According to Palmer, the name was a p.n.(="proper name"), meaning "severe", while according to Zertal the name 'Attil almost certainly has its origins in the Hebrew form a-tl or ttl (tell), appearing in the Hebrew Bible and even more commonly in the Samaria Ostraca as a prefix to place names.

 History

 Attil is an ancient village site on a hill at the edge of the plains.